 All federal government contractors must maintain a keen understanding of the specific terms, conditions, and additional obligations embedded within their contracts.
 A contractor’s ability to successfully deliver goods or service in accordance with their award terms is a critical reference point for government agencies, offering insights into a contractor’s track record of successfully delivering goods or services on time, within budget, and meeting or exceeding stipulated standards.
 This historical data allows agencies to gauge a contractor’s competence, assess risk factors, and make informed decisions when awarding contracts.
 A positive past performance record not only enhances a contractor’s credibility but also opens doors to new opportunities, facilitating a competitive edge in securing future government contracts.
 Conversely, a poor track record can significantly impact a contractor’s eligibility, potentially limiting their access to lucrative government projects.
 Therefore, maintaining a consistent, exemplary past performance remains paramount for contractors aiming to thrive in the federal contracting landscape.

 Compliance extends beyond the mere delivery of goods and services.
-It extends to various regulatory provisions codified in the FAR that evolve over time and that reflect key priorities of the federal government, including ethical conduct, non-discrimination, and more recently cybersecurity and artificial intelligence protocols.
+It extends to various regulatory provisions codified in the FAR that evolve over time and reflect key priorities of the federal government, including ethical conduct, non-discrimination, and more recently cybersecurity and artificial intelligence protocols.
 These provisions, some of which are highlighted below, are crucial elements that prime contractors are required to pass down to their subcontractors to ensure compliance throughout the supply chain.

 - FAR 52.203-13, Contractor Code of Business Ethics and Conduct, mandates that contractors maintain high ethical standards and business conduct when dealing with the federal government.
 Contractors exceeding a certain contract threshold and performance period must develop and publish a code of ethics and conduct and a compliance program as part of their contract.
 The clause requires contractors to exercise due diligence to prevent and detect improper conduct in the performance of their contracts.
 This involves implementing internal control systems, protocols for reporting suspected ethical violations, and cooperating fully in government investigations related to potential violations.